iloveyii/sports-poll-2/README.md

     cd frontend && npm i
  ```
  ## Tests
+   * Create a db in Postgres and change .env file at node/.env accordingly.
    * Run the tests for node as follows.
 Nb: it will reset db.
 Node server should not be running already.
 ```npm
     cd node